The money measurement concept states that a corporation should only report those accounting transactions that can be represented in terms of money.

 Measurements of the financial resources and the performance of an organization are necessary to determine a firm’s viability, profitability, and other financial information.
 It is the basis of accounting for business and for business decisions.

-Objective of Money Measurement Concept
+The objective of the Money Measurement Concept

-The objective of money measurement is to measure and value a business’s resources and financial flows for planning purposes, including financial performance and financial accounting.
 It measures the organisation’s performance, the economic value of the products, services and other factors and the changes in these factors over time.

 Assumption Behind Money Measurement Concept